scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Finally, the created stimulus serves as input to :code:`sim.pulse2percept`, which is used to convert the pulse trains into a percept.

-Using this model it is possible to generate simulations of the predicted percepts for simple input stimuli, such as a pair of electrodes.
-It is also possible to generate simulations of what a patient with a prosthetic implant might experience with more complex stimulation patterns, such as stimulation of a grid of electrodes in the shape of the letter E.
+This allows users to simulate the predicted percepts for simple input stimuli, such as stimulating a pair of electrodes, or more complex stimuli, such as stimulating a grid of electrodes in the shape of the letter A.

 At this stage in the model it is possible to consider which retinal layers are included in the temporal model, by selecting from the following list
 (see Fig. :ref:`figretina` for a schematic of the anatomy):

-* :code:`'OFL'`: optic fiber layer (OFL), where ganglion cell axons reside
+* :code:`'OFL'`: optic fiber layer (OFL), where ganglion cell axons reside,
-* :code:`'GCL'`: ganglion cell layer (GCL), where ganglion cell bodies reside
+* :code:`'GCL'`: ganglion cell layer (GCL), where ganglion cell bodies reside, and
-* :code:`'INL'`: inner nuclear layer (INL), where bipolar cells reside
+* :code:`'INL'`: inner nuclear layer (INL), where bipolar cells reside.

 A list of retinal layers to be included in the simulation is then passed to the :code:`pulse2percept` method: